bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- 43° dew point
+- 42° dew point
-- Cloudy
+- Rain
-- 94% humidity
+- 95% humidity
-- 11 mph wind
+- 12 mph wind
 - 100% cloud cover
-- 32 AQI 🟩
+- 31 AQI 🟩
-- 0.99 inches of rain in the past 24 hours
+- 0.94 inches of rain in the past 24 hours
-- 0.17 inches of snow and 0.08 inches of rain expected in the next 72 hours
+- 0.17 inches of snow and 0.07 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>